Robert Baldauf

-Robert Baldauf (April 22, 1881 in Waldenburg BL – May 26, 1918) studied Classical philology at the University of Basel (Switzerland) for a short time at the turn of the 19th and 20th centuries.
-There is nothing known about a final degree.
+Robert Baldauf (April 22, 1881 in Waldenburg BL – May 26, 1918) studied Classical philology at the University of Basel (Switzerland) at the turn of the 19th and 20th centuries.
 He worked as a journalist of the Frankfurter Zeitung in Frankfurt from 1904 until his early death in 1918.
 In 1902 and 1903 he published two out of an intended four volumes under the general title of History and Criticism; the first and fourth volumes in the series.
 These two volumes are of interest to critics of chronology and written history.
 Baldauf managed to come to his conclusions by philological analysis.

 Work

-Baldauf had studied the archives of the famous Swiss monastery of St. Gallen, formerly one of the key centres of Catholicism, and discovered traces of the barbaric library raid made by Poggio Bracciolini and a friend of his, both of them highly educated servants of the Roman curia.
+Baldauf had studied the archives of the famous Swiss monastery of St. Gallen, formerly one of the key centres of Catholicism, and discovered traces of the library raid made by Poggio Bracciolini and a friend of his, both of them highly educated servants of the Roman curia.
 They purloined numerous manuscripts and books that were considered ancient from the library of this monastery (however, the manuscripts may date to a more recent epoch, which wouldn't preclude them from serving as prototypes for the manufacture of numerous "ancient" works by Poggio and his assistants).

 Baldauf claimed to have studied numerous presumed ancient manuscripts and claimed they were, for the most part, recent forgeries.
 Baldauf discovered parallels between the historical books of the Old Testament and the works of the mediaeval Romance genre as well as Homer's Iliad that were strong enough to lead him to the assumption that the text of both the Iliad and the Bible date from the late Middle Ages.